 How can You become a Member-Patron-Owner?

 You can become a member by setting up an account and purchasing supplies or services from any of Countryside Cooperative’s facilities.
-Members enjoy all the privileges of doing business with a cooperative and participate in the earnings and savings of Countryside Cooperative; however, only members whose livelihood is dependent of farming have full voting rights.
+Members enjoy all the privileges of doing business with a cooperative and participate in the earnings and savings of Countryside Cooperative; however, only members whose livelihood is dependent on farming have full voting rights.
 (See voting memberships and eligibility listed below).
 The membership of Countryside Cooperative is its foundation.
 It is the loyal member participation that keeps the market competitive.
 Countryside Cooperative offers two types of memberships: voting and non-voting.

 Voting Membership & Eligibility (Producer)

-To gain voting membership, producers need to have purchased at least $1000.00 of Ag based products– Feed, Agronomy, Seed, LP for corn dryers, etc., for their agricultural operation in a calendar year.
+To gain voting membership, producers need to have purchased at least $5,000 of Ag-based products– Feed, Agronomy, Seed, LP for corn dryers, etc., for their agricultural operation in a calendar year.
 Voting members/producers shall mean and include persons (natural or corporate) actually engaged (“at risk”) in the production of any one or more agricultural products including tenants of land used for the production of any such product, and lessors of such land who received as rent therefore part of any such product of such land, and cooperative associations (corporate or otherwise) of such producers.
 Countryside Cooperative’s Board of Directors approves all voting memberships.

 Non-Voting Memberships & Eligibility (Non-Producer)